"Survival Guide for 'Switching' from Windows to Mac"

 Introduction

-I've summarized the initial confusing points developers encounter when migrating from Windows to MacBook in a simple way.
+I've compiled a simple summary of the initial confusing points developers face when migrating from Windows to MacBook.

-This is a quick reference table + introduction to useful tools to solve "how do I use that shortcut on Mac?"
+This is a quick reference guide + introduction to useful tools to solve "How do I do that shortcut on Mac?"

 1. Keyboard "Translation"

-When replacing familiar Windows operations with Mac equivalents, they become as follows:
+When replacing familiar Windows operations on Mac, they correspond as follows:

 | Operation | Windows | Mac |